WENY-TV: WENY-DT2

-WENY-DT4

-WENY-DT4 is the Ion Television-affiliated fourth digital subchannel of WENY-TV, broadcasting in widescreen standard definition on channel 36.4.
-The subchannel was added in January 2019.

 News operation

-At first, the station's only local programming were newscasts seen weeknights at 6:00 p.m. and 11:00 p.m.
+At first, the station's only local programming were newscasts seen weeknights at 6 and 11 pm.
 The original anchor team featured news director Bill Miller, long-time WENY disc jockey Steve Christy with weather, and sports by Dick Ireland.
 Christy, the last of the three to retire, remained with the station until early 2009 at which point he retired due to health problems.
 Also known as "Mr. WENY" in reference to his long tenure at the station, he died in July 2010.
 In 1975, WENY became the first television outlet in the market to switch from 16mm black-and-white reversal news footage to color electronic news gathering using the Sony U-Matic system.
 In 1977, it became the first in Elmira to use an electronic character generator during newscasts.

 Rival WETM has traditionally been a ratings stronghold in the Twin Tiers area.
 This is because the news department at WENY is quite small compared with the NBC outlet and most other big three affiliates.
-Another traditional news time slot currently lacking a program on WENY's channels includes a newscast weeknights at 5:00 p.m.
+Another traditional news time slot currently lacking a program on WENY's channels includes a newscast weeknights at 5 p.m.

-There is, however, the market's only show weeknights at 5:30 pm seen exclusively on the CBS subchannel.
-Weeknights at 6:00 and 11:00 p.m., the ABC and CBS subchannels simulcast local news although there can sometimes be a delay or preemption on one service due to network obligations.
+Weeknights at 6 and 11 pm, the ABC and CBS subchannels simulcast local news although there can sometimes be a delay or preemption on one service due to network obligations.
 WENY upgraded its newscast to full high definition (studio, and field reports) on April 23, 2012, making it the first to do so in the Elmira–Corning market.
 WENY shares resources with sister stations WSEE and WICU in Erie to cover the Western Twin Tiers region.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: